EduardoZepeda/coffee-bytes-hugo/content/posts/python/ocr-con-tesseract-python-y-pytesseract/index.en.md

 If you want to learn more visit the [complete tesseract documentation](https://github.com/tesseract-ocr/tesseract).

-## Applications of OCR
+## Applications of Optical Character Recognition

 OCR is quite useful for social networks, where you can scan the text that appears in the images to read its content and then process it or give it statistical treatment.

 Here's another case, imagine a program that scans image boards or social networks, extracts a couple of images from the posted videos and links them to a tik tok account using the watermark that appears on each video.

-[Captcha resolution](/en/opinion/my-analysis-of-anti-bot-captchas-and-their-advantages-and-disadvantages/) is also one of the most interesting uses of OCR.
+[Anti-bot Captcha resolution]({{< ref path="/posts/opinion/analisis-de-tipos-de-captchas-ventajas-y-desventajas/index.md" lang="en" >}}) is also one of the most interesting uses of Optical Character Recognition, widely use to scrap big websites like Amazon, Meli or others.

 Or maybe a page that uploads images of your products with your prices written on each of them.
-With OCR it is possible to get all their prices, and upload them to your database, downloading and processing their images.
+With Optical Character Recognition it is possible to get all their prices, and upload them to your database, downloading and processing their images.

 Facebook must use some kind of similar technology to censor images that include offensive text, according to its policies, that are uploaded to its social network.

+You can create an [MCP server]({{< ref path="/posts/artificial-intelligence/como-crear-un-servidor-mcp-desde-cero/index.md" lang="en" >}}) that reads documents.

 {{< figure src="images/facebook-screenshot-ocr.jpg" class="md-local-image" alt="Facebook uses OCR to read the text on its images" caption="Facebook is capable of reading the text on its images" >}}